uio-library/virak_paper_data/README.md

-This repository contains the data used in the paper "'More than Meets the Eye' – Analyzing the Success of User Queries in a Library Discovery System" (tbp.).
+This repository contains the data used in the paper:

+Huurdeman, H. C., Aamodt, M., & Heggø, D. M. (2018).
+“More than Meets the Eye” – Analyzing the Success of User Queries in Oria. *Nordic Journal of Information Literacy in Higher Education - NORIL*, 10(1), 18–36. https://doi.org/10.15845/noril.v10i1.270

 ### Contents